fraxflax/nw-watchdog/README.md

 We use `--ifup-grace=25` to allow enough time for IPSec to establish the connection upon start and interface reset.
 `--slow-up-timeout=5` (making the deadline 25 seconds for the slow-up ping test) should be enough for an idle IPSec conmnection to wakeup and start forwarding packets when monitored.

-In the above example we monitor the connectivity to the peer address inside the VTI tunnel, which is also the nexthop.
+In the above example we monitor the connectivity to the peer address inside the VTI tunnel, which is also the NEXTHOP.
 If we are interested in the connectivity to something in the remote network routed via the tunnel we could use that as a <ins>TARGET</ins> instead of the peer address:

 `nw-watchdog 10.10.1.1 ...`<br>